Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Underparameterized Regime

+justifying the assertion that the generalization bound in the overparameterized regime is not optimal for the underparameterized regime.
+From this result, one can also notice that for sufficiently large $n$, $O\left( \frac{\log n}{n} \right)$ is smaller than $O\left( \sqrt{\frac{\log n}{n}} \right)$, which is the rate in the overparameterized regime, so the convergence rate is faster than the latter, indicating that for networks with a large number of weights, one often needs relatively more training data to train an accurate model, which is in agreement with practice.

-The proof strategy is similar to the proof of generalization error bound in overparametrised regime, using Talagrand concentration inequality and lemma~\ref{underpara_gen_lem1} to associate it with empirical error~\ref{underpara_emp}.
-We follow completely the same strategy as the proof of theorem 4 in~\citep{huiyuan2023Nonasymptotic}, modifying appropriately according to lemma~\ref{inf-metric-entropy} and~\ref{underpara_gen_lem1}, referring the readers there for details.
+The proof is to prove an optimal uniform functional concentration bound in the underparametrised regime.
+The scheme follows the proof of Theorem 14.1 in~\cite{wainwright2019highdimensional}, discussing an optimal uniform functional concentration bounds based on Localized Rademacher complexity estimation argument.
+We follow the same strategy as the proof of Theorem 4 in~\citet{huiyuan2023Nonasymptotic}, modifying appropriately according to Lemmas~\ref{inf-metric-entropy} and~\ref{underpara_gen_lem1}, and refer the readers there for details.

-\section{Encompassing results}
+\section{Encompassing Results}

+The ranges of $\mathbf{m}$ in the overparameterized and underparameterized regimes have some overlap, so we need to unify Theorems~\ref{overpara_gen} and~\ref{underpara_gen} to obtain an encompassing theorem.